 Certificate in Music for Social Change and Human Values

-Music is a powerful force is in the lives of individuals all over the world: encouraging creativity, inspiring collaboration, bridging gaps, and breaking down barriers.
+Music is a universal part of human life and comes with great power, opportunities, meaning and responsibilities: encouraging creativity, inspiring collaboration, bridging gaps, and breaking down barriers.
 For children, learning to play an instrument can be a source of pride, accomplishment, joy, and fun that leads to the development of excelling in all kinds of education and self-esteem that is necessary to reach for any dream.

 El Sistema is a proven model of teaching music to children in a way that not only creates great musicians but can also propel kids to achieve great success in all areas.
 Developed in Venezuela to provide free musical education to the poorest children, this method also involves parents and communities in creating safe, loving environments that encourage growth and confidence.

-The Nation's Only Undergraduate Certificate in El Sistema
+The Nation's First Undergraduate Certificate in El Sistema

 While it is gaining popularity in the United States and around the world, few programs are available for training teachers in the El Sistema method.
 The School of Music at North Park University is offering the first undergraduate certificate in the country.

-The Music for Social Change program evolved from an ongoing collaboration with the People’s Music School
+The Music for Social Change and Human Values program evolved from an ongoing collaboration between North Park University and the People’s Music School

-.
-Students majoring in music can add this certificate to their degree program to expand their knowledge and experience of the El Sistema philosophy of music instruction.
+in the city of Chicago.
+Students majoring in music can add this certificate to their degree program to expand their knowledge and experience of the El Sistema philosophy.
 Focused on teaching youth to use bowed stringed instruments (violin, viola, cello, bass), the School of Music and the People’s Music School offer hands-on internship experience in Chicago-area youth orchestras as well as the opportunity to learn from El Sistema instructors.